doocs/leetcode/solution/1500-1599/1581.Customer Who Visited but Did Not Make Any Transactions/README_EN.md

 <p>&nbsp;</p>

-<p>Write an SQL query to find the IDs of the users who visited without making any transactions and the number of times they made these types of visits.</p>
+<p>Write a&nbsp;SQL query to find the IDs of the users who visited without making any transactions and the number of times they made these types of visits.</p>

 <p>Return the result table sorted in <strong>any order</strong>.</p>